george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](random-color.png)

 Everytime the sprinkle object is replicated, duplicated or referenced, _Random_ is used to provide a new value for _Base Color_.
 It's just producing a value from 0 to 1 on a gradient that currently goes from black, i.e. 0, to white, i.e. 1.
 To get a more interesting gradient, press `shitf-A`, go to _Converter_ and select _ColorRamp_.
-Drag the resulting node on top of the line between _Random_ and _Base Color_ and _Random_ will be automatically rewired to the the _Fac_ input on the new node and its _Color_ output will be wired through to _Base Color_:
+Drag the resulting node on top of the line between _Random_ and _Base Color_ and _Random_ will be automatically rewired to the _Fac_ input on the new node and its _Color_ output will be wired through to _Base Color_:

 ![img.png](colorramp.png)